 So the data page where this record is located is loaded from a data file (lower right quadrant) into memory (lower left quadrant), into the InnoDB Buffer Pool.
-That is a userspace data cache owned by the database process.
+That is an userspace data cache owned by the database process.
 It is the primary reason for the database process using a lot of memory.

-The row being “overwritten” is then being moved out of the table, and moved into the Undo Log.
+The row being “overwritten” is then being moved out of the table, and moved into the Undo-Log.
 This is purely an in-memory operation, copying data from one page to another.
 A linked list is being built from the new, current version of the row to this older previous version of the row.
-This linked list can be long, pointing from the current version of the row to ever older version of that row in the Undo log.
+This linked list can be long, pointing from the current version of the row to ever older version of that row in the Undo-Log.
 Following the list you get to see the past versions of this row, one by one.

 If we were to

-ROLLBACK the transaction now, MySQL would move the data back from the Undo Log page into the Tablespace page.
+ROLLBACK the transaction now, MySQL would move the data back from the Undo-Log page into the Tablespace page.
 This is a comparatively slow operation - MySQL is set up and optimized for transactions being COMMIT’ed instead of rolled back most of the time.

-Finally we finish the transaction and tell the database this using
+Finally, we finish the transaction and tell the database this using

-On commit, the log buffer is being written to disk, as a kind of binary diff to the original unchanged data base from the table space.
-The Undo Log space could be freed at this point, from the point of view of this transaction, because once committed, it can no longer be changed except by a second transaction.
+On commit, the log buffer is being written to disk, as a kind of binary diff to the original unchanged database from the table space.
+The Undo-Log space could be freed at this point, from the point of view of this transaction, because once committed, it can no longer be changed except by a second transaction.

-There are other connections, and other transactions in the system that could still make use of this data, and they can prevent the Undo Log entry from being purged.
+There are other connections, and other transactions in the system that could still make use of this data, and they can prevent the Undo-Log entry from being purged.
 More about that another time, when we look at transactions from a logical point of view and talk about isolation levels.

-When we write the Log Buffer out, we write it to the Redo Log.
-The Redo Log is an on-disk structure, usually taking the form of two files.
+When we write the Log Buffer out, we write it to the Redo-Log.
+The Redo-Log is an on-disk structure, usually taking the form of two files.
 They are the very first thing a MySQL install creates, so if you install MySQL with the data directory being a new and empty disk, the first two files being created are the two ib_logfile* structures.
 This ensures they are fixed size, immovable ring buffers that are physically not fragmented.
 They are linear blocks on disk.
-Writes to the Redo Log are fast, sequential writes, even on rotating hard disks.
+Writes to the Redo-Log are fast, sequential writes, even on rotating hard disks.